niccidubs/UX_UI_HW_19/README.md

 # UX_UI_HW_19
-Homework 19 - Add Animation to homepage
+Hwk 19 - Add Interactive Elements to Your Portfolio